 - transforming child-serving systems

 - improving the awareness, knowledge, and skills of child-serving professionals related to child trauma

 - raising public awareness about child trauma

-- developing and distributing products
+- developing and disseminating products for child-serving professionals

 - influencing practice through development of protocols and guidelines

-- improving cultural competence and family engagement
+- improving cultural and linguistic competence and family engagement

-Organizations selected for NCTSN strategic partnerships for the next several years include:
+Organizations selected for NCTSN strategic partnerships include: